BerryWorksSoftware/edi-json/README.md

 * Formatting - the JSON output may be formatted for human readability
 * X12 and EDIFACT - both of the major EDI standards are supported
 * Segment looping - the JSON may reflect the segment looping structures within an EDI transaction
-* Annotation - the JSON may include additional key:value pairs to provide descriptive meta-data regarding the EDI documents, segments, and elements.
+* Annotation - the JSON may include key:value pairs with descriptive meta-data for the EDI documents, segments, and elements.
 For example:
   - "824": "Application Advice"
   - "PER": "Administrative Communications Contact"
   - "PER_04_description": "Communication Number"